Association of TP53 Arg72Pro (rs1042522) Polymorphism with Pancreatic Cancer Risk in a Patient Cohort

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Background: Pancreatic cancer (PaC) is expected to become the 2nd leading cause of death by 2030 death in Western countries.
+Pancreatic cancer is expected to become the second leading cause of death by 2030 in Western countries.
 There is a need to pinpoint high-risk populations since extensive screening would be economically impractical.
-Methods: This study has focused on the polymorphic variants of gene TP53 involved in pancreatic cancerogenesis by next generation sequencing.
-Results: The analysis revealed the TP53 variant rs1042522 in 30 out of 35 patients, with a cytosine (C) replaced by a guanine (G), hence inserting an Arginine in the final protein instead of a Proline.
-The presence of the rs1042522 variant confers an Odds Ratio of 6,11 for PaC and an OR of 20 for homozygosity G/G when comparing our cohort of PaC patients to a heathy population from the 1000GenomeProject.
-Conclusion: This finding could identify a very high risk population deserving to be screened for PaC, even though a wider validation of rs1042522 as a risk factor is needed.
+Methods: This study, conducted on liquid biopsies of patients affected by pancreatic ductal adenocarcinoma (PDAC), sequenced, by NGS, the main genes involved in pancreatic carcinogenesis.
+Results: The study was discontinued due to a low recruitment rate.
+NGS analysis, conducted on included patients, revealed the TP53 variant rs1042522 in 30 out of 35 patients, with a cytosine (C) replaced by a guanine (G), hence inserting an Arginine in the final protein instead of a Proline.
+The presence of the rs1042522 variant confers an odds ratio of 6.11 for PaC and an OR of 20 for homozygosity G/G when comparing our cohort of PaC patients to a healthy population from the 1000GenomeProject.
+Conclusion: These findings could identify a very-high-risk population deserving of being screened for PDAC, even though a wider validation of rs1042522 as a risk factor is needed.
+Impact: These preliminary data may open the way for identification of a population more prone to developing pancreatic cancer.